pujasubramaniam/STA380/STA380-Final.md

 Based on the results of our Principal Component Analysis, there are a variety of ways that NutrientH20 can better reach their target market.
-We could see early on that there were correlations between what their social media followers were talking about - people after all, have similar interests\!
+We could see early on that there were correlations between what their social media followers were talking about - people, after all, have similar interests\!
 We were able to create 7 different groups based on Tweet topics that we want NutrientH20 to target to best reach their customers.